- Dr Liz Brogden

 - Professional memberships

 Member Australian Institute of Architects

 International Council for Research and Innovation in Building and Construction (CIB) – W120 (Disasters and the Built Environment)

 CAST member – Climate Action and Sustainability Taskforce (AIA)

 Liz Brogden is a Lecturer in Transdisciplinary Design and Architecture at the Queensland University of Technology.
 Her research focuses on innovative pedagogy and curriculum design to support the integration of sustainable development, climate change adaptation and disaster resilience within design education.

-Her PhD is currently under examination, and she has Master of Architecture and Bachelor of Environmental Design degrees from the University of Western Australia.
+She completed her PhD at QUT, and Master of Architecture and Bachelor of Environmental Design degrees at the University of Western Australia.
 Prior to commencing her PhD, Liz worked in architectural practice on a range of residential, commercial, and public architectural projects.